David Holmes (musician)

-David Holmes (born 25 February 1969) is a Northern Irish musician and composer.
-He worked as a DJ before releasing several solo albums that have incorporated elements of trip hop, big beat, electronic and rock.
+David Holmes (born 25 February 1969) is a Northern-Irish musician and composer.
+He worked as a DJ before releasing several solo albums that incorporated elements of trip hop, big beat, rock and electronic music.
 In the late 1990s, he also began composing film scores, establishing a long-standing collaboration with director Steven Soderbergh that includes Out of Sight (1998) and the Ocean's trilogy.

 Holmes is currently a member of the band Unloved, whose music has been used extensively in the television series Killing Eve, for which Holmes is also a composer.
-He has remixed songs for numerous artists and produced albums for Primal Scream.
+He has remixed songs for numerous artists and produced albums for Primal Scream and Noel Gallagher's High Flying Birds.

 Career

 DJ

 Holmes began DJing in Belfast from the age of 15.
 His first hit was the 1992 track "De Niro" as the Disco Evangelists, with Ashley Beedle and Lindsay Edwards (who later joined Tin Tin Out).
 In the early to mid-1990s, he ran two club nights in the Belfast Art College known as Sugar Sweet and Shake Yer Brain.
 Orbital wrote the track "Belfast", released on their debut album Orbital, after playing at Sugar Sweet.

 Holmes released This Film's Crap Let's Slash the Seats, in July 1995.
 At the time he described the album as being inspired by movies and movie soundtracks, a recurring theme throughout Holmes' work (see Discography).
 The opening track, "No Man's Land", featured on the soundtrack to the film, Pi.
 In the same year, he also provided the ambient links between the songs on the album Infernal Love by Therapy?.
 In 1997, Holmes released Let's Get Killed.
 Many of the tracks featured Brazilians dancing in the streets of New York City, recorded by Holmes using a minidisc recorder.
 The album's first single, "My Mate Paul," was Holmes' first commercial success.

 His 1997 Essential Mix, a mixture of northern soul, psychedelic funk and hip hop was voted mix of the year by Muzik magazine.
 In 1998, Danny DeVito commissioned him to do the score for Steven Soderbergh's film Out of Sight.
 He scored a second film for Soderbergh in 2001, including some songs from Let's Get Killed and Bow Down to the Exit Sign on the Ocean's Eleven remake.